xjy43042/CrownStructure/README.md

-# Generating Vegetation Crown Structure
+# Generating Tree Crown Structure

 ## Overview
 This repository contains the processing pipeline for mapping vegetation crown structure parameters (crown depth/width/ratio) from site-scale measurements to a global 500 m resolution dataset, supporting the manuscript: